WHAT CAUSES LOW LIBIDO & HOW IS IT TREATED?

 There may be any number of reasons why your partner has a low or no sex drive.
 Some causes may be physical and some may be psychological but often, it’s a combination of the two.

 Since hormones are a critical component of normal sexual response, low levels of testosterone, estrogen and DHEA-S (most commonly associated with post-menopausal women) can have a significant impact on a woman’s sex drive.
 Even younger women may have low hormone levels which can result in a surprising and disappointing lack of desire for sex and intimacy.
+For a personal assessment, take our Desire Quiz.

 Sometimes people are skeptical.
 How can hormones really matter that much?
 Especially when it comes to sex, people are very quick to say, “Oh, that’s ridiculous.
 It’s all about the relationship,” or, “It’s all about the person’s confidence.”